WHAT IS VIBRATIONAL SOUND THERAPY?

 I went to Massage Therapy School after my mom passed away.
 I knew I wanted to do more with other people going through dis-ease in their lives.

-After Massage Therapy school I started working in hospice and have been working with hospice patients the last 12 years along with doing Therapeutic Massage Therapy.
+After Massage Therapy school I started working in hospice and have been working with hospice patients since 2006 doing Therapeutic Massage Therapy.

-I then discovered Vibrational Sound Therapy and love seeing the difference in people after they get done with a session.
-I am now continuing my journey to offer people more with the amazing benefits of Vibrational Sound Therapy.
+I then discovered Vibrational Sound Therapy (frequency therapy) and love seeing the difference in people after they get done with a session.
+I am now continuing my journey to offer people more with the amazing benefits of Vibrational Sound Therapy and frequency therapy.